-Subsequently, we assessed the distribution of the variables to confirm that they did not significantly deviate from a normal distribution (Shapiro-Wilk p-values > .05).
+Subsequently, we assessed the distribution of the variables to confirm that they did not significantly deviate from a normal distribution (Shapiro-Wilk p-values < .05).
 Following this, we conducted 2x2 repeated measures ANOVAs to investigate the effects of Distractor Type (disgusting, neutral) and Distance from the Target (close, far) on task performance (separately for RT, accuracy, and BIS).
-Tukey corrections were used to account for multiple comparisons.
 For the sake of clarity, we will present the statistical results in tables, as it enables a more straightforward comprehension of the findings.

 We also performed 2x3 repeated measures ANOVAs to test the effect of Presence of the Target (present or absent) and Type of Special Distractor (disgusting, neutral, neither) on performance (indicated by RTs and accuracy).
 Main effects and interactions are reported separately, paired with relevant follow-up ANOVAs or t-tests to further investigate the significant interactions.
-Effect sizes are also presented: partial eta squared $(\eta_p^2)$ for the ANOVAs.
+Effect sizes are also presented: partial eta squared ( $\eta_p^2$ ) for the ANOVAs.
 Tukey corrections were used to account for multiple comparisons.

-In the process of analysing the data, the possibility of combining the results from Study II and III was considered for a comparative analysis.
+In the process of analysing the data, it was considered whether to combine the results from Study II and Study III for a comparative analysis.
 However, due to several crucial factors, this approach was deemed inappropriate.
 This decision was based on differences in the distractors, sample sizes, and possible subtle variations in study design.
 Combining these datasets could introduce confounding factors and compromise the reliability of the analysis.